Matthew Lodge: New Zealand Warriors

 Lodge agreed a midseason switch from Brisbane to the Warriors during the 2021 NRL season.

 In the final round of the 2021 NRL season, Lodge was sent to the sin bin for a dangerous high tackle in the club's 44-0 loss against the Gold Coast.

 In May 2022, Lodge was released from his New Zealand contract with immediate effect.
 Lodge was then paid out the remaining $700,000 of his contract in full by the club.

 Sydney Roosters

 Following his abrupt departure from the New Zealand Warriors, Lodge was signed to a short-term contract by the Sydney Roosters, joining the club in July 2022.

 Following the clubs opening round loss of the 2023 NRL season, it was revealed that Lodge would be ruled out for an extended period after suffering a facial fracture.

+On 19 June, it was reported that Lodge had been granted an immediate release from his Sydney Roosters contract.

+Manly Warringah Sea Eagles

+It was announced on 10 July 2023 that Lodge joined the Manly Warringah Sea Eagles on a train and trial deal.

+In round 21 of the 2023 NRL season, Lodge made his club debut for Manly in their 30-26 victory over rivals Cronulla in the battle of the beaches game.

+On 5 August 2023, it was announced Lodge would miss approximately nine months with an ACL injury.

+Lodge was limited to only nine games for Manly in the 2024 NRL season as they finished 7th on the table and qualified for the finals.
+Manly would be eliminated in the second week of the finals by the Sydney Roosters.

+On 17 January 2025, Lodge had signed a train and trial contract with the St. George Illawarra Dragons for the 2025 season.
+Over the following hours, St. George coach Shane Flanagan had denied reports that Lodge had joined the team.

+On 7 February 2025, Manly and Lodge agreed to terms for him to return to the squad as part of the extended team and will play for the Manly NSW Cup team.
+Lodge also said he will continue working on a building site while he prepares for his second professional fight in the mean time.

+Lodge played 12 games for Manly in the 2025 NRL season as the club finished 10th on the table.

 Representative career

 Lodge has played for the Australian Schoolboys.

 In 2011, Lodge played for both the New South Wales Under 16s and Under 18s teams.

 In 2013 and 2014, Lodge played for the New South Wales Under 20s team.
 Lodge was representing the NSW under-20s side when he was given a 3-week suspension after he was televised with the word "CUNT" clearly written on his wrist strapping.

 On 2 May 2015, Lodge played for the Junior Kangaroos against Junior Kiwis.